usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-an-experiment.rst

 See Also
 --------

-* :ref:`Experiments explanation <explanation-experiments>` - Understand what experiments are conceptually.
+* :ref:`Experiments Explanation <explanation-experiments>` - Understand what experiments are conceptually.
-* :ref:`Experiments reference <reference-experiments>` - Reference page for experiments.
+* :ref:`Experiments Reference <reference-experiments>` - Reference page for experiments.